linode/docs/docs/guides/kubernetes/nomad-alongside-kubernetes/index.md

 The application may be simple, but it provides a convenient start.
 Moreover, the HTTP server lets the next section easily show off the possibilities for network interactions between Kubernetes and Nomad applications.

-1. Create a Kubernetes configuration file with the contents shown here.
+1. Create a Kubernetes configuration file with the contents shown below.
 This configuration file creates a deployment and service for HashiCorp's `http-echo` container, a basic HTTP server for testing communications.

     The deployment here sets up the container and has it begin serving a message on port `3030`.
 That message can be accessed from the `http-echo-service` created here.
 Using Kubernetes's networking, the HTTP server is thus accessible to other pods on the cluster through the `http-echo-service.default.svc:3030` URL.